avkonst/hookstate/README.md

 Write unit tests.
 The library is tested severely in scope of other projects, as some of these seriously rely on this library.
 However, it should not be an excuse not to write unit tests for this library.
 It has not been done because of lack of time.

+## Alternatives

+  - [valuelink](https://www.npmjs.com/package/valuelink) for complex local state management and two-way data binding.
+    - This work was initially inspired by the implementation of [valuelink](https://www.npmjs.com/package/valuelink), but I wanted greater type-safety of the API and some other features to handle greater variety of usecases in concise and simple way.
+  - [react-use](https://github.com/streamich/react-use) `useList` and `useMap` libraries for local state management of arrays and objects
+  - [mobx-react-lite](https://www.npmjs.com/package/mobx-react-lite) for global state management

 ## License

 MIT